Intelligent Zero Trust Architecture for 5G/6G Networks: Principles, Challenges, and the Role of Machine Learning in the context of O-RAN: Why Intelligent Zero Trust Architecture

 \section{Why Intelligent Zero Trust Architecture}

-Ubiquitous connectivity through 5G networks is perceived by the U.S. Department of Defense (DoD) as a critical strategic technology that provides nations with long-term economic and military advantage \cite{dod_5G}.
+Ubiquitous connectivity through 5G networks is perceived by the U.S. DoD as a critical strategic technology that provides nations with long-term economic and military advantage \cite{dod_5G}.
 Next-generation networks are especially important for mission-critical communications and tactical edge networks (TEN), involving a large volume of heterogeneous and resource-constraint devices.
 They provide necessary computational resources (through cloud computing) and seamless, reliable, and robust connectivity through a wide range of new radio access technologies (RAT), including satellite, UAV, D2D, and massive beamforming communications.
+The 5G mobile networks are further expected to adopt a multi-RAT architecture in which different types of radio access (RATs) are unified to provide seamless connectivity \cite{galinina20155g, monteiro2018distributed}.

 The deployment of a TEN, based on next-generation networks (5G/6G), is cost-effective (both in terms of CAPEX and OPEX) while programmable based on the needs of the particular environment.
-Hence, the deployment time of TEN with varying environmental needs reduces significantly.
+Hence, the deployment time of TEN with varying environmental needs to reduce significantly.
 However, perimeter-based security models exhibit weaknesses in providing network assurance in a heterogeneous and dynamic network environment.
+Further, the operation of intelligent TEN might heavily rely on cloud-based services for data management and processing.
+Hence, the data-centric model of ZTA for such highly mobile networks is necessary for information security.

-Even if perimeter security frameworks provide carefully-tailored protocols for various functions of 5G networks, the static nature of them still allows lateral movements in the network perimeter.
+Even if perimeter security frameworks provide carefully-tailored protocols for various functions of 5G networks, their static nature still allows lateral movements in the network perimeter.
 Either due to internal human errors, social engineering attacks, or dynamics of 5G networks, an authenticated subject (which is trusted) can acquire unauthorized access to sensitive resources.
 Hence, i-ZTA will be the key technology for secure communication and data sharing from core 5G to tactical edge networks.

+Challenges of defining network perimeters, for enforcing security policies, and the potential lateral movements in traditional security architectures are the main propellants of ZTA \cite{teerakanok2021migrating}.
+As discussed in \cite{campbell2020beyond}, "\textit{trust is a vulnerability}" and the plausible solution to remove this vulnerability is a security architecture without any underlying trust assumption.
+The situation is exacerbated in 5G/6G architectures which employ NFV and SDN with the goal of providing programmability and scalability.
+In this network architecture, individual functions and services are deployed as virtualized software running on general purpose cloud infrastructure shared with untrusted third parties \cite{han2015network}.